Handling Specialty Cut Flowers – NC State Report for 2006

 The Fine Print

 Our testing methods tend to produce the maximum vase life, which tells you the potential vase life of each species.
 We cut and process the stems rapidly, put one stem per jar, and use a postharvest temperature that is a little cooler than a typical home in the summer.
 These procedures were set up to provide a consistent environment so that anyone else should be able to repeat our work and get the same results.
-All of these factors typically add about 1 to 3 days to the vase life of some species compared to that of a typical cut flower producer.
-For example, flowers with a vase life of 6 to 8 days in testing would probably last 5 to 7 days for a typical grower and flowers lasting 16 to 18 days would probably last 13 to 15 days.
-We especially want to note that when many flowers are added together in a vase, it only takes one or two ‘dirty’ flowers to reduce the vase life of everything in the bouquet.
+All of these factors typically add about one to several days to the vase life of some species compared to that of a typical cut flower producer.
+For example, flowers with a vase life of 6 to 8 days in testing would probably last 5 to 6 days for a typical grower and flowers lasting 15 to 18 days would probably last 10 to 14 days.
+We especially want to note that when many flowers are added together in a vase, it only takes one or two >dirty= flowers to reduce the vase life of everything in the bouquet.

 For several cultivars, we also listed the minimum vase life.
 We harvest and test 40 to 60 stems per cultivar and present the average vase life.
 With some cultivars most of the stems died about the same time.
 However, with other cultivars the flowers were terminated over a long period – thus the vase life of some of the stems was much shorter than the average.
 In those cases, we have included a minimum vase life.